rust-lang/rust/text/0000-cargo-workspace.md

 exactly one root crate with a `[workspace]` key.

 While the restriction of one-root-per workspace may make sense, the restriction of crates transitively having edges to one another may seem a bit odd.
-The intention is to ensure that the set of packages in a workspace is the same regardless of which package is selected to start discovering a workspace from.

-With the implicit relations defined it's possible for a repository to not have a root package yet still have path dependencies.
-In this situation each dependency would not know how to get back to the "root package", so the workspace from the point of view of the path dependencies would be different than that of the root package.
-This could in turn lead to `Cargo.lock` getting out of sync.
+If, however, this restriction were not in place then the set of crates in a workspace may differ depending on which crate it was viewed from.
+For example if crate A has a path dependency on B then it will think B is in A's workspace.
+If, however, A was not in B's filesystem hierarchy, then B would not think that A was in its workspace.
+This would in turn cause the set of crates in each workspace to be different, futher causing `Cargo.lock` to get out of sync if it were allowed.
+By ensuring that all crates have edges to each other in a workspace Cargo can prevent this situation and guarantee robust builds no matter where they're executed in the workspace.

 To alleviate misconfiguration, however, if the `workspace.members` configuration key contains a crate which is not a member of the constructed